 This is <NCS name>, <NCS callsign>in <NCS location>and I am your net control for this evening.
 This net meets weekly each Monday at 1930 hours local time.
 This net is conducted for club members, interested amateur radio operators, and all listeners to provide up-to-date information regarding GARS club activities and to discuss interesting things related to amateur radio.

 You do not have to be a member of GARS to participate in this net.
-All licensed operators are welcome and encouraged to check into the net.
+All licensed operators authorized for this frequency are welcome and encouraged to check into the net.
 If there is any emergency traffic during the net, please say “BREAK BREAK” and your call sign.
 Any emergency traffic will be handled with top priority.

 GARS, the Gwinnett Amateur Radio Society, is an amateur radio club serving Gwinnett County, Georgia, in the Northeast Metro Atlanta area.
 We are a Special Service club affiliated with the ARRL.
 GARS is an active part of the Amateur Radio community and we invite you to join us at our next meeting.
 To learn more about GARS, please visit our web site at www.gars.org.